HEALTH

 The role of ZEISS in fighting cancer

-This World Cancer Day on February 4, the Union for International Cancer Control (UICC) is highlighting unique experiences with cancer around the globe and working to create a world where we look beyond the disease and see the person before the patient.
+This World Cancer Day on February 4 for the second time, the Union for International Cancer Control (UICC) is highlighting unique experiences with cancer around the globe and working to create a world where we look beyond the disease and see the person before the patient.
 ZEISS is committed to building awareness and knowledge about cancer to help detect and treat the disease at an early stage.
 Building on the UICC campaign “United by Unique – united in our message, unique in our stories”, ZEISS is shining a light on its role in the fight against cancer, providing information about advances in cancer research and treatment options.

 People use the word “cancer” to refer to a whole range of diseases.
 Cancer actually manifests when irreparable mutations occur in sections of our genetic material.
 This results in uncontrollable cell growth that can wreak havoc on the body.
 However, advances in research have enabled enhanced early detection and diagnosis, as well as brand-new treatment methods – and this has certainly benefited patients.

-• World Cancer Day – History of cancer treatment
+World Cancer Day – History of cancer treatment

 For some time past, innovations and advances in the development of medicines and; diagnostic methods have resulted in improvements with regard to early cancer detection and therapy.
 Furthermore, the efficacy and tolerability of these cancer treatments have been enhanced – here’s an overview.